 At the age of nineteen or so, I got my second 1911, a pre-Gold Cup Colt National Match that had been produced circa 1962.
-It had been accurized and fitted with BoMar sights by the master USAF pistol team armorers at Lackland Air Force Base when its former owner was an airman, and it came with magazines I hadn’t seen before, their lips flared toward the front instead of tapered.
-Shooters with more experience than I had learned that GI spec magazines designed for 230 grain round nose full metal jacket weren’t 100% with the semi-wadcutter match loads used in bulls-eye matches.
+It had been accurized and fitted with BoMar sights by the master USAF pistol team armorers at Lackland Air Force Base when its former owner was an airman.
+It came with magazines I hadn’t seen before, their lips flared toward the front instead of tapered.
+Shooters with more experience than I had learned that GI spec magazines designed for 230-grain round-nose Full Metal Jacket weren’t 100% with the semi-wadcutter match loads used in bulls-eye matches.
 The same would turn out to be true with the jacketed hollow points that were only then coming into popularity.

 As Time Goes By

-Almost six decades with 1911 has taught me a few things.
-I’ve learned even more from having the privilege of picking the brains of some of the greatest master pistolsmiths in person.
+Almost six decades with 1911 magazines have taught me a few things.
+I’ve learned even more from having the privilege of picking the brains of some of the greatest master pistol smiths in person.
 Some – Jim Clark Senior, George Sheldon, Armand Swenson – are no longer with us.
-Some, thankfully, still are: Bill Wilson, Ed Brown, Les Baer, Nolan Santy, Dave Lauck, and more.
+Some, thankfully, still are — Bill Wilson, Ed Brown, Les Baer, Nolan Santy, Dave Lauck, and more.
 I learned to listen to the great champions who shot a hundred thousand rounds a year and more through these guns.
 It all went into the hopper and through the filter.
-And, like all of us, I came to my own conclusions and preferences, some of them objective and some of them subjective.
+And, like all of us, I came to my own conclusions and preferences — some of them objective, and some of them subjective.

-- The autloading firearm is only as good as its magazine.
 Sure, there are other things that can go wrong with an autoloader, but we all know that if everything else is perfect but the magazine sucks, the gun is going to experience stoppages.
 In a defensive firearm, we are talking about life-saving emergency rescue equipment.
 Reliability is simply a non-negotiable baseline.
 A few years ago, I got a 1911 in to test for a gun magazine from one of the most highly regarded boutique manufacturers.
 It worked fine…except that the one magazine supplied by the maker would choke the pistol with a 12 o’clock misfeed on the last round.
+Every.
 Single.
 Time.
 An executive of the company that made the gun told me that they frequently changed magazine vendors depending on who gave them the best bid.

 Only with Wilson magazines.

-- Use things the way they are meant to be used.
 A lot of what a Shooting Coach teaches can be taught by a Life Coach with the exact same principle, and that’s true here.
 Ray Chapman, one of the Original Combat Masters to whom the legendary Jeff Cooper dedicated his book “Cooper on Handguns” was the first World Champion of the Combat Pistol, and one of my best friends and mentors.
-Ray shot his way to fame with 1911 .45s, and said, “Guns tend to work best in the calibers they were designed to shoot.”
+Ray shot his way to fame with 1911 .45s and said, “Guns tend to work best in the calibers they were designed to shoot.”

 The years have proven him correct.
 It was in the original .45 ACP that John Moses Browning’s 1911 earned its reputation for battlefield reliability.
-Chapman found the .38 Super, the second centerfire cartridge introduced for the platform, to be a little more finicky, and so for sure did the IPSC shooters who hot-rodded the Super in the early days of its resurgence, some thirty years ago now.
+Chapman found the .38 Super, the second centerfire cartridge introduced for the platform, to be a little more finicky.
+So did the IPSC shooters who hot-rodded the Super in the early days of its resurgence, some thirty years ago now.

 Chapman was a big fan of the 10mm Colt Delta when it came out, and had high hopes for it.
 However, full power 10mm turned out to peen the parts on a gun originally designed for 21,000 pounds per square inch pressure and now running Norma 10mm factory loads at 37,000-38,000 psi.
 Ever notice how often even the best 10mm 1911 magazines fail to lock the slide open when the gun runs dry?

-- When a magazine needs adaptation, make sure that adaptation of that magazine works in your The classic example here is the currently popular 9mm 1911.
-The 9X19 cartridge is shorter than the .45 ACP round the gun was designed for.
+The classic example here is the currently popular 9mm 1911.
+The 9X19 cartridge is shorter than the .45 ACP round that the gun was designed for.
 The slide of a .45 is relatively massive in relation to the momentum a 9mm round’s recoil can generate to run it.
-The slide mass/spring compression rate has to be taken into account here, along with the element of the too-short cartridge if we are going to achieve the delightfully mild recoil of a 9mm in a 1911, and still retail that non-negotiable element of reliability.
+The slide mass/spring compression rate has to be taken into account here, along with the element of the too-short cartridge if we are going to achieve the delightfully mild recoil of a 9mm in a 1911 and still retail that non-negotiable element of reliability.